 The other excellent “pork stuff” is the Pork Sandwich.
 This is a pulled pork sandwich lightly dressed with tangy barbecue sauced, topped with pineapple cole slaw, cheddar cheese, cucumbers, and tomatoes, all served on a warm pineapple-coconut hoagie roll.
 A lot of flavors for a “simple” pork sandwich, right?
 They somehow work together well (probably thanks to the heaping of pork on the sandwich that affirms it as the predominant flavor, by far), and this has become one of Sarah’s favorite entrees at Walt Disney World.
 When I mentioned that I was writing this review, she emphatically reminded me to highly recommend this sandwich.
 So there you go.
 Personally, I prefer the pork nachos, but this sandwich is a very close second for me.

-Sarah has also has ordered the Stir-Fried Noodles with Chicken, and that was far less memorable.
+Sarah has also has ordered the noodle dish, and that was far less memorable.
 It was heavily salted and greasy, without much flavor beyond the salt and grease.
 I didn’t think it was quite as bad as she did, but she enjoys good stir fry, and I don’t mind greasy foods.
 Regardless, this is something that neither of us would recommend ordering–there are better options.

 Captain Cook’s also has a selection of flatbreads.
 We’ve only tried the Hawaiian Flatbread, and it was very good.
 This is your typical ham and pineapple flatbread (with other items that I can’t remember), but it’s pretty good.
 It seems that all of the flatbreads Disney serves skew towards “gourmet,” and while this one didn’t necessarily have any ingredients that might lend to that distinction, it seemed high quality.

 Finally, Captain Cook’s has some pretty solid sushi from Kona in its coolers.
 I normally don’t go for these prepackaged items, but when we returned from the Magic Kingdom at 1:30 am one night, I was still hungry, so I walked over to grab something and this sushi seemed like the best option, since the kitchen wasn’t cooking made to order items.
-Worth noting is that the self-serve Dole Whip machine was on, so I could have gotten myself a huge helping of that.
-I came this close to doing exactly that, but decided against it for some (probably stupid) reason.
 The sushi was pretty good–nothing amazing, but much better than “cheap” sushi.

 For desserts, Captain Cook’s seems to rotate through different cupcakes pretty regularly.
 We’ve tried the Pina Colada and PB&J cupcakes here, and neither have been anything spectacular.
 Certainly ambitious in concept, but the Pina Colada cupcake was too dry, and the PB&J cupcake just flat out did not translate well to cupcake form (odd, because it makes a great milkshake!).
 We definitely do not recommend this cupcake.